-To achieve the overall aim we have identified five objectives, to:
+To achieve the overall aim, we have identified five objectives:

-- Develop our knowledge on the number of HMOs in West Suffolk - Promote good standards in HMOs and provide information and advice to landlords and tenants - Encourage co-operation between landlords and tenants - Eliminate poor property and poor management standards in HMOs - Meet the legislative obligations for HMO licensing
+- To develop our knowledge on the number of HMOs in West Suffolk. - To promote good standards in HMOs and provide information and advice to landlords and tenants. - To encourage co-operation between landlords and tenants. - To eliminate poor property and poor management standards in HMOs. - To meet the legislative obligations for HMO licensing.